- Home

 Exhibitions

 Embedded in Irish history are the stories of beloved LGBTQ+ figures who were among the first to fight the good fight.
-Visit the National Museum of Ireland - Decorative Arts and History at Collins Barracks and follow the Rainbow Trail through Irish LGBTQ+ history.
+Visit the National Museum of Ireland, Collins Barracks and follow the Rainbow Trail through Irish LGBTQ+ history.
 Admire artefacts linked to modern LGBTQ+ activists, like the dress Dr Panti Bliss wore during her moving 2014 "Noble Call" speech in the Abbey Theatre detailing her experience of homophobia.
 Or go back in time to the 1916 Rising and examine the iodine bottles of Kathleen Lynn, a suffragette and nationalist who served as Chief Medical Officer for the Irish Citizen Army during the rebellion.

 Resources